tumagonx/nwjs_docs_old/NW.js-use-express-and-similar-web-frameworks.md

 "main": "http://localhost:3000"
 ```

-Put the above code in your package.json, it's OK.
+Put the above code in your package.json and run it.
+It seems like OK but there have a problem (maybe a bug), is that NW.js show a blank page and you must refresh the page then the content will show.
+There have a way to solve this problem, you can create a html file and write JavaScript code `location.href="http://localhost:3000/"` in it, then setup the `main` as `your-dir-html.html`.